 If an EBT value is determined and it is found to be above a determined ATPV, then the ATPV result shall be reported as the Arc Rating (ATPV) of the tested specimen.

 Here is an additional way to look at these numbers:

 - ATPV: This is 50% probability of second degree burn in the 8kA arc test on a flat panel.

 - EBT: This is the 50% probability of a one inch crack in the material.

-Neither is better.
-Basically EBT fabrics are typically more insulative than they are strong and ATPV materials are stronger than they are insulative.
-Usually EBT indicates the garment is a knit and is more comfortable but essentially no less protective to the user.
+Neither is better than the other.
+Basically, EBT fabrics are typically more insulative than they are strong, and ATPV materials are stronger than they are insulative.
+Usually, EBT indicates the garment is a knit and is more comfortable but essentially no less protective to the user.